Location: Central, south-central, and south- eastern Washington and north-central Oregon

 Top Varieties: Cabernet Sauvignon, Chardonnay, Merlot, Riesling, Syrah

 Soils: Loess overlying gravel and slackwater sediment with a basalt bedrock

 Average Annual Precipitation: 6-8 inches

 The Columbia Valley lies in the rain shadow of the Cascade Mountain range.
 The low desert region has an arid and semi-arid, continental climate with limited rainfall.
 Irrigation is therefore required to grow vinifera grapes.
-However, the Columbia River which cuts through the appellation is one of the largest rivers in the country.
-This river and its tributaries, along with aquifers, provides ample water for grape growing.
+However, the Columbia River is one of the largest rivers in the country.
+This river and its tributaries, along with aquifers, provide ample water for grape growing.

 The use of irrigation, along with consistently warm, dry temperatures during the growing season, provides growers with a high amount of control over grape development compared to many other regions of the world.
 This leads to a smaller range of vintage variation and consistently high-quality wines.

-The Columbia Valley’s soils are defined by the Missoula Floods, a series of cataclysmic floods that occurred 15,000 years ago.
-Most vineyards lie below the floodwaters, with soils of loess—windblown deposits of sand and silt—overlying gravel and slackwater sediment with basalt forming the bedrock.
-The variations across the basin provide a diversity of soil types that are well drained and ideal for viticulture.
+The Columbia Valley’s soils are defined by the Missoula Floods, a series of cataclysmic events that occurred over 15,000 years ago.
+Most vineyards lie below the floodwaters, with soils of loess— windblown deposits of sand and silt—overlying gravel and slackwater sediment, with basalt forming the bedrock.
+The variations across the basin provide a diversity of soil types that are well-drained and ideal for viticulture.

 In contrast to most other growing regions, many of the vines in Washington are own-rooted, which is said to contribute to a greater level of varietal typicity.
 Almost all of Washington’s growing regions are sub-appellations of the Columbia Valley.
 Exceptions are Puget Sound, Columbia Gorge, and Lewis-Clark Valley.